RIDECI/ATENEA_ADMINISTRATION_BACKEND/README.md

 ![EvidenciaSwagger](docs/imagenes/swagger.png)

-**RIDECI** - Conectando a la comunidad para moverse de forma segura, económica y sostenible.
+**RIDECI** - Connecting the community to move safely, economically and sustainably.